uyuni-project/uyuni-rfc/accepted/0000-retail-pxe-database.md

   This would allow to reuse of current external pillar mechanism, but suffer from the same issues like existing implementation - maintaining consistency of data and others.
 (See [overall issue](https://github.com/SUSE/spacewalk/issues/10679))

+- Detection of `pxeserver_id` can also be done similarly as `salt` CNAME is being resolved by saltboot.
+That means adding `tftp` CNAME as hard requirement for DNS resolution.
+It is already documented to do so, however it wasn't used for anything and given number of users use their DNS servers instead of retail provided one this can introduce a regression in users scenarios.

 # Unresolved questions
 [unresolved]: #unresolved-questions

+- Is presented detection of `pxeserver_id` acceptable?

 - `pxeserver_id` when terminal is not connected to the proxy, but directly to the Uyuni/SUSE Manager is `null` and has a functional meaning.
 However the same state can be achieved by removing branch server server entry.
 How big problem is it?

 - UI for pxe generation.
 Is it needed, or is XMLRPC API enough?

+- What mechanism to use to export pillar data?
+Do we need to export pillar data?